Reflections on Mindful Parenting from my 10-Day Vipassana Experience – Silent Meditation Retreat

 - Practice being present with your children.

 Science consistently shows that relationships with family is a vital source of happiness.
 So, park your mobile phone on silent elsewhere and commit to 20-30 minutes daily of undivided attention to your children that isn’t a task.
 Do a fun activity of their choice, go for a walk or just have a cuddle on the couch.
 Set the intention to be fully present.
 That may sound simple, but be patient with yourself if it’s difficult to achieve at first.
+You may also consider childs play therapy for a kid to better develop his or her interpersonal and social skills.

 - Establish “unplug” commitments and norms in your home.